syt123450/giojs/README.md

   <a href="https://coveralls.io/github/syt123450/Gio.js?branch=master"><img src="https://coveralls.io/repos/github/syt123450/Gio.js/badge.svg" alt="coverage"></a>
 </p>

-**Gio.js** is an open source library for data visualization library based on a 3D globe.
-This library is inspired by the [Arms Trade Visualization](http://armsglobe.chromeexperiments.com/) project developed by Michael Chang and presented during Google Ideas INFO 2012.
-See [original post](http://mflux.tumblr.com/post/28367579774/armstradeviz).
-What makes Gio.js different is that it is fully customizable for users, friendly to future developers to use in a declarative way.
+**Gio.js** is an open source library for web 3D globe data visualization based on Three.js.
+What makes Gio.js different is that it is **simple** to use Gio.js to **customize** a 3D data visualization model in a declarative way and integrate it into your own **modern** web application.

-There is a React version of giojs -- react-giojs, try it in another repo: https://github.com/syt123450/react-giojs

 <!-- [START screenshot] -->
 <p align="center">